nyonson/raiju/README.md

 Your friendly bitcoin lightning network helper.

 Raiju is a CLI app which sits on top of a running lightning node instance.
-It currently only supports the [lnd](https://github.com/lightningnetwork/lnd) node implementation.
+It supports the [lnd](https://github.com/lightningnetwork/lnd) node implementation.
 Raiju calls out to the node for information and then performs anaylsis for insights and node management.

 # usage